-- (f) A hospital shall provide evaluation and treatment for an employee who is injured or is otherwise a victim of a violent incident and shall, upon the request of the employee, provide access to followup counseling to address trauma or distress experienced by the employee, including, but not limited to, individual crisis counseling, support group counseling, peer assistance, and professional referrals. - (g) A hospital shall not prohibit an employee from, or take punitive or retaliatory action against an employee for, seeking assistance and intervention from local emergency services or law enforcement when a violent incident occurs. - (h) (1) A In addition to the reports required by Section 6409.1, a hospital shall report to the division any incident of assault, as defined in Section 240 of the Penal Code, or battery, as defined in Section 242 of the Penal Code, document and keep for a period of five years a written record of any violent incident against a hospital employee or patient that is committed by a patient or a person accompanying a patient immediately after the incident is reported by that employee or any other employee to a manager, supervisor, or other hospital administrator.
+- (f) A hospital shall provide evaluation and treatment for an employee who is injured or is otherwise a victim of a violent incident and shall, upon the request of the employee, provide access to followup counseling to address trauma or distress experienced by the employee, including, but not limited to, individual crisis counseling, support group counseling, peer assistance, and professional referrals. - (g) A hospital shall not prohibit an employee from, or take punitive or retaliatory action against an employee for, seeking assistance and intervention from local emergency services or law enforcement when a violent incident occurs. - (h) (1) In addition to the reports required by Section 6409.1, a hospital shall document and keep for a period of five years a written record of any violent incident against a hospital employee immediately after the incident is reported by that employee or any other employee to a manager, supervisor, or other hospital administrator.
 The hospital shall document and keep a written record of all violent incidents, regardless of whether the employee sustains an injury.
-This report record shall include, but not be limited to, the date and time of the incident, whether the victim was a hospital employee or a patient, the unit in which the incident occurred, a description of the circumstances surrounding the incident, and the hospital's response to the incident. - (2) A hospital shall report an incident to which paragraph (1) applies to the division within 72 hours the information recorded pursuant to paragraph (1) regarding a violent incident.
-If the incident results in physical injury, involves the use of a firearm or other dangerous weapon, or presents an urgent or emergent threat to the welfare, health, or safety of hospital personnel, the hospital shall report the incident to the division within 24 hours. - (3) If a hospital fails to report-an a violent incident of assault or battery pursuant to subdivision (f) paragraph (2), the division may assess a civil penalty against the hospital in an amount not to exceed one hundred dollars (\$100) per day for each day that the incident is not reported following the initial 72-hour or 24-hour period, as applicable pursuant to paragraph (2).
+This record shall include, but not be limited to, the date and time of the incident, the unit in which the incident occurred, a description of the circumstances surrounding the incident, and the hospital's response to the incident. - (2) A hospital shall report to the division within 72 hours the information recorded pursuant to paragraph (1) regarding a violent incident.
+If the incident results in physical injury, involves the use of a firearm or other dangerous weapon, or presents an urgent or emergent threat to the welfare, health, or safety of hospital personnel, the hospital shall report the incident to the division within 24 hours. - (3) If a hospital fails to report a violent incident pursuant to paragraph (2), the division may assess a civil penalty against the hospital in an amount not to exceed one hundred dollars (\$100) per day for each day that the incident is not reported following the initial 72-hour or 24-hour period, as applicable pursuant to paragraph (2). - (i) The division may, at its discretion, conduct an inspection for any violent incident reported pursuant to subdivision (h).